-Mandatory T-MACH-105334 Mechanics in Microtechnology 4 CR Greiner, Gruber oral exam ca. 30 minutes
+Mandatory T-MACH-105334 Mechanics in Microtechnology 4 CR Greiner, Gruber

 The students know and understand size and scaling effects in micro- and nanosystems.
 They understand the impact of mechanical phenomena in small dimensions.
 Based on this they can judge how they determine material processing as well as working principles and design of microsensors and microactuators.